-2. Venue: The property, facility, building, or room within a building where flame effects are used, intended to be used, or are prohibited.
+2. Venue: The property, facility, building, or room within a building where fire performance art is or will be occurring.

 The following information is provided for use by fire performance venues and artists.

 a.
-A 25-foot distance shall be maintained between the fire-involved item and any member of the audience and any combustible item within the immediate performance area.
+A 20-foot distance shall be maintained between the fire-involved item and any member of the audience or any combustible item within the immediate performance area.
 Additional distance or barriers may be required when deemed necessary by the Fire Marshal’s Office.
-The perimeter boundary should be marked and secured identifying this perimeter.
+The perimeter boundary should be marked and secured.
 No member of the audience may come in contact with any flame or fuel at any time.

-c.
-A Fire Performance Art Venue's interior space must be protected by an approved automatic fire sprinkler system and have a minimum 12-foot ceiling height.
+d.
+A Fire Performance Art Venue’s interior space must be protected by an approved automatic fire sprinkler system and have a minimum 12-foot ceiling height.
 Approval will be dependant upon design, height and materials of the ceiling.

-d.
-Distances may be reduced by appeal through the fire marshal’s office depending upon venue layout or for devices that are not thrown or twirled.
+e.
+Distances may be reduced by appeal through the Fire Marshal’s Office depending upon venue layout or for devices that are not thrown or twirled.
 Examples would include devices such as fire eating wands and small finger torch type devices.
 It must be demonstrated that any reduction in distance provides the same level of safety as the original distances above.

-a.
+b.
 Spotters should be trained in first aid measures for burns and be knowledgeable in the use of, and have ready access to, fire extinguishers and extinguishing agents.
 Spotters may be other performers not participating in the current performance.

 i.
-There are three or more fire artists performing at the same time.
+There are four or more fire artists performing at the same time.

 ii.
-There is a large audience in attendance.
+There is a large, non seated audience in attendance.

 d.
-Each spotter will have direct access to at least one 5-gallon open-topped bucket of water, minimum ¾ full, with a clean cup or ladle, provided for each fire performance area to cool any accidental burns.
+Spotters will have direct access to at least one 5-gallon, open-topped bucket of water, minimum ¾ full, to cool accidental burns.
 Additional water buckets may be required, dependent upon the circumstances of the performance and occupancy.

 3. Excess fuel shall be removed from devices in an approved manner before they are ignited or used in front of an audience.
-A "spin out bucket" must be utilized to spin off any excess fuel from devices when appropriate.
+A “spin out bucket” shall be utilized to spin off any excess fuel from devices when appropriate.
 A shallow drip pan should be used in the fuel area to prevent runoff of any spilled fuel.
 If any excess fuel or flame reaches the audience or unintended materials, the performer(s) may be cited and the permit may be revoked.

 B. Extinguishing Agents:

-2. At least one wet cotton towel (minimum size 15" x 24") for each active fire performer and a wool or Nomex blanket or Duvetyne shall be readily available to extinguish the fire implement(s).
+2. Each spotter shall have at least one wet cotton towel (minimum size 15” x 24”) or a wool or Nomex blanket or Duvetyne readily available to extinguish the fire implement(s).
 The towel should be white in color to differentiate its use from other towels that might be used to mop up flammable or combustible liquid spills.
 Colored towels for mopping up flammable or combustible liquids should be stored in a metal container with a tight fitting lid.

 C. Fire Implements: